Keith-N/STM-CAN-Gauge/README.md

 An STM32F042 based CAN gauge for use with rusEFI ECUs.

-Hardware for prototype:
-1. STM32 Nucleo F042K6
-1. CAN Transceiver
-1. 1.3" OLED (SH1106, could use others such as ssd1306)
-1. Push button

 CAN configuration:
 1. Base ID = 512
 1. CAN rate = 500k

 Features:
-1. Simple digital display
+1. Digital display
 1. Bar graph
 1. Timed Min/Max
 1. Push button to cycle gauges
-1. Timeout to alert if disconnected from CAN
+1. Timeout to alert if disconnected from ECU
-1. Startup screen showing CAN rate and Base ID, immediatly switches to gauge when data is received.
+1. 10 LED outer semi-ring (PCB, needs code)

+Hardware for prototype:
+1. STM32 Nucleo F042K6
+1. CAN Transceiver
+1. 1.3" OLED (SH1106, could use others such as ssd1306)
+1. Push button

-Pin Configuration :
+Pin Configuration for prototype:
 1. PA12 : CAN_TX
 1. PA11 : CAN_RX
 1. PA10 : I2C_SDA